tidymodels/extratests/tests/testthat/_snaps/survival-augment.md

       augment(sr_fit, lung)
     Condition
       Error in `augment()`:
-      !
-The `eval_time` argument is missing, with no default.
+      x The `eval_time` argument is missing, with no default. i `eval_time` is required to be able to calculate predictions of survival probability.